-While losing weight and starting a course of diabetes medications prescribed by your doctor are two ways to help lower your blood sugar if you are one of those living with the disease or at risk of acquiring it, there are also several foods that you can incorporate into your diet that have been proven to lower blood sugar naturally.
+While losing weight and starting a course of diabetes medications prescribed by your doctor are two ways to help lower your blood sugar if you are one of those living with the disease or at risk of acquiring it, there are also several foods and herbs that you can incorporate into your diet that have been proven to lower blood sugar naturally.

 The effectiveness of cinnamon for lowering blood sugar has been debated in the past, but Ball State researcher Jo Carol Chezem found that participants-both normal weight and obese – in a study who ingested 2 1/2 teaspoons of cinnamon with their morning hot breakfast cereal had blood sugar levels decline by 25-percent for the following two hours.
 While the quantities may have been a bit high to work into your morning meal every day, it’s clear that there is a link between eating cinnamon and lowering blood sugar.

 A study published in The Journal of the American Medical Association’s November 2012 issue found that participants who got their fiber from eating at least one cup of legumes, including beans, chickpeas, and lentils, over a three month period lowered their blood sugar by a greater amount than those who ate a high wheat fiber diet.

 According to Eat More Oats, the beta-glucan in oats prolongs the absorption of carbohydrates into the bloodstream and therefore prevents a huge spike in blood sugar levels after a meal so that the blood sugar levels don’t then crash as well.